gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-This API helps to get data associated to a particular product size.
+Retrieve data associated to a particular product size.

 *Returned Response:*